-Our commitment to safely and responsibly manage cyanide is stated in our Sustainability and Stakeholder Engagement Policy, and the minimum requirements all sites must meet are stated in our Hazardous Materials Management Standard.
+We state our commitment to manage the risks posed by our use of cyanide in gold processing in our Sustainability and Stakeholder Engagement Policy, and our Hazardous Materials Management Standard details the minimum requirements all sites must meet.

-Details of our compliance records and copies of the audit documents for each of our mines that use cyanide for processing can be found on the Code website.
+Audit documents and details for each of our mines that use cyanide for processing can be found on the Code website.

-We rate cyanide-related incidents on a severity scale of one to five, and consider Levels 1 and 2 incidents to be relatively minor and Levels 3 to 5 incidents to be more significant.
-In 2015, we experienced three Level 3, two Level 4, and no Level 5 cyanide-related incidents.
+We rate cyanide-related incidents on a severity scale of one to five, and consider levels 1 and 2 events to be relatively minor and levels 3 to 5 events to be more significant.

-During all these events, the solution did not leave the property, and there was no threat to communities or wildlife.
-All incidents were reported to the appropriate regulatory authorities, where required, and were cleaned up and remediated.
+During the event, the solution did not leave the property, and there was no threat to human health, communities or wildlife.
+The event was reported to the appropriate regulatory authorities and the spill was cleaned up and remediated.
+Training and spigotting methods were evaluated to avoid similar events in the future.